jnsprnw/stones.computer/content/sources/stone-an-ecology-of-the-inhuman.md

 ---
-title: "Stone – An Ecology of the Inhuman"
+title: "Stone: An Ecology of the Inhuman"
 date: 2020-05-24T20:09:07+02:00
 draft: false
 aspect: "stones-and-resources"